chrisfenner/tcg-markdown-examples/lorem.md

 ## Terms

-> The term "Bodega Boy" refers to any boy that is affiliated professionally with a bodega, c.f. https://spoilednyc.com/2015/09/15/bodegalife-7-reasons-why-your-bodega-guy-is-the-best-friend-you-never-even-knew-you-had-in-nyc/.
+> The term "Bodega Boy" refers to any boy that is affiliated professionally with a bodega, c.f. [spoilednyc.com](https://spoilednyc.com/2015/09/15/bodegalife-7-reasons-why-your-bodega-guy-is-the-best-friend-you-never-even-knew-you-had-in-nyc/).

+\newpage

 # Deserunt Tacos